Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsQuickWins.md

 ## Monitoring

-Create metrices and alarms for various events in the AWS Account
+Create metrics and alarms for various events in the AWS Account

-1. Open any termial which has AWS CLI configured
+1. Open any terminal which has AWS CLI configured

 2. On terminal navigate to folder location where you downloaded the file “remediate-monitoring-policies.yml” (e.g. “cd C:\Downloads”)